nclarius/pyPL/README.md

 # Usage notes

 ### Try it out
-You can try the model checking feature of this tool out [here](https://trinket.io/python3/757871dd18).
+You can try the model checking feature out [here](https://trinket.io/python3/757871dd18).
 If you want to dive in deeper, I recommend downloading pyPL to your own computer.

 ### Install and run
-To run this tool locally on your machine:
+To run this software locally on your machine:
 1. Install dependencies:
-   - core software: [`Python`](https://www.python.org/downloads/) (version >= 3.9) + Python packages: `os`, `re`
+   - core functionality: [`Python`](https://www.python.org/downloads/) (version >= 3.9) + Python packages: `os`, `re`
    - for graphical interface: [`Tk`](https://tkdocs.com/tutorial/install.html)
    - for nicely formatted output: [`LaTeX`](https://www.latex-project.org/get/) with `pdflatex` + LaTeX packages: `geometry`, `array`, `forest`, `amssymb`, `amsmath`, `amstext`, `wasysym`, `mathtools`
-2. Clone this repository.
+2. Download this repository.
 3. Execute `pyPL/main.py`.

-How to 'clone github repository', 'install python' and 'execute .py script' is all easily googleable for your respective operating system.

 ### Specify input and view output
 Documentation on how to enter formulas, structures and input files can be found in [`pyPL/doc/parser.md`](https://github.com/nclarius/pyPL/blob/master/doc/parser.md).
 Some sample input files are available in [`pyPL/input`](https://github.com/nclarius/pyPL/blob/master/input).
 Generated output files are stored in [`pyPL/output`](https://github.com/nclarius/pyPL/blob/master/output).

 ### Troubleshooting
 Information on the functionality some of the buttons and options are shown as tooltips on mouse hover.
 For troubleshooting information, see `pyPL/doc/troubleshooting.md`.
 If that doesn't help, please open a GitHub issue or e-mail me.